2023 Best Law Enforcement & Firefighting Schools in South Carolina

 On average, homeland security, law enforcement and firefighting graduates from The Citadel take out $24,000 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $633.

-The excellent programs at Columbia College helped the school earn the #2 place on this year’s ranking of the best homeland security, law enforcement and firefighting schools in South Carolina.
-Columbia College South Carolina is a small private not-for-profit school located in the city of Columbia.
+A rank of #2 on this year’s list means Columbia College is a great place for homeland security, law enforcement and firefighting students.
+Columbia College South Carolina is a small private not-for-profit school located in the midsize city of Columbia.

 While working on their degree, homeland security, law enforcement and firefighting majors at Columbia College South Carolina accumulate an average of around $26,897 in student debt.